Declaration of cessation of payments (bankruptcy)

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-Termination of payments less than 45 days
+Termination of payments of less than 45 days

-Opening of a conciliation is possible.
+The opening of a procedure for reconciliation is possible.

-Termination of payments over 45 days
+Termination of payments of more than 45 days

 Who shall I contact

-- Trade Code: Articles L632-1 to L632-4Nullities of the suspicious period
+- Commercial Code: Articles L632-1 to L632-4Nullities of the suspicious period